Spider Plant (Chlorophytum comosum) is one of the most useful and highly ornamental plants – mainly indoor.

 Thus, it could be said that Spider Plant is being exploited:

-The References of the African origin Spider Plant are presented by the the great Jamaican singer & musician Burning Spear with its song Slavery Days.
+The References of the gossamer article bearing the African-originated title Chlorophytum comosum – Description and Use are presented by the the great Jamaican singer & musician Burning Spear with its song Slavery Days.